dmitry-lipetsk/firebird/README.md

 - Changes in the compilation process.
 - Added support for VS2012 and VS2013.

-Binaries, created from these sources, are used in load and stress tests IBProvider (OLEDB provider for Forebird and Interbase).
+Binaries, created from these sources, are used in load and stress tests IBProvider (OLEDB Provider for Firebird and Interbase).